yymao/phys7730/_sources/schedule.md

-# Weekly Schedule
+# Weekly Schedule - Spring 2025

-:::{note}
+:::{warning}
-While I will do my best to follow this schedule, the schedule is still subject to change.
+This is only a preliminary schedule and is subject to change.
-Any changes will be communicated to you in a timely fashion.
 :::

 | Week # | Dates | Monday | Wednesday |